ahliddin/programmer9/_posts/2019-02-06-largest-java-survey-ever.md

 %}

 #### How often Java developers release new versions of code?
+7% of developers release multiple times a day.. that's a bit more than I anticipated.
+Usually it's the big players that hire geniuses and have streamlined processes can afford that..

 {% include image.html
     caption="How often do developers release new version" url="/assets/images/largest-java-survey-ever/how_often_release_code.png"
 %}

 #### Where Java developers located?
+The majority of developers are located in Europe and yet it's hard as never before to hire a good software developer.. at least in Prague.

 {% include image.html
     caption="Where developers located"